-Children also chose from a varied and nutritious menu what they wanted to eat and how much at c.1962 Above: Students observing a class at Melanie Alexander Nursery School mealtimes.
+Right: The observation room at the Nursery School Teachers' College mealtimes.
 Joan was conscious of the importance of nutrition after working with impoverished families, for whom food was often so scarce that the Association had a policy of supplying two-thirds of a child's daily food requirement in their centres.
 She initiated collaboration with the Health Commission of NSW which led to the 1976 publication of A guide to meal planning in preschool centres.
 Written with support and input from the then Director of Melanie Alexander Nursery School, Maria Byron, this publication was adopted in all centres run by the Sydney Day Nursery and Nursery Schools Association, as well as local council child care facilities.
 Children also learnt to be well-mannered in the rituals of serving, eating, conversing quietly, and clearing away at tables.